Southern Thailand insurgency: Economic factors

 Poverty and economic problems are a key factor behind the insurgency.

 Although Thailand's economy has grown dramatically in the past several decades, gains in both northern and southern provinces have been relatively limited.
 Income differences between Buddhist and Muslim households are especially pronounced in the border region.

 The percentage of people living below the poverty line also fell, from 40%, 36%, and 33% in 2000 to 18%, 10%, and 23% in 2004 for Pattani, Narathiwat, and Yala, respectively.
 By 2004, the three provinces had 310,000 people living below the poverty line, compared to 610,000 in 2000.
 However, 45% of all poor southerners lived in the three border provinces.

 Muslims in the border provinces generally have lower levels of educational attainment compared to their Buddhist neighbours.
 69.80% of the Muslim population in the border provinces have only a primary school education, compared to 49.6% of Buddhists in the same provinces.
 Only 9.20% of Muslims have completed secondary education (including those who graduated from private Islamic schools), compared to 13.20% of Buddhists.
 Just 1.70% of the Muslim population have a bachelor's degree, while 9.70% of Buddhists hold undergraduate degrees.
 Government schools generally enforce a Thai language curriculum to the exclusion of the region's Patani-Malay languages, a policy which produces low literacy rates and contributes to the view of government schools as antagonistic to Malay culture.
 The secular educational system is being undermined by the destruction of schools and the murders of teachers by the insurgent groups.

 The lesser educated Muslims also have reduced employment opportunities compared to their Buddhist neighbours.
 Only 2.4% of all working Muslims in the provinces held government posts, compared with 19.2% of all working Buddhists.
 Jobs in the Thai public sector are difficult to obtain for those Muslims who never fully accepted the Thai language or the Thai education system.
 Insurgent attacks on economic targets further reduce employment opportunities for both Muslims and Buddhists in the provinces.

 Leading insurgent groups

 Currently the most active insurgent movements are the BRN-Coordinate, its alleged armed wing the Runda Kumpulan Kecil (RKK), and the GMIP.
 PULO, the doyen of the Patani insurgent groups and formerly the most respected secessionist movement in the region, has been largely inactive in recent years.
+Recently, an inspired Islamic State branch has also started to emerge in Southern Thailand.